640 South State StreetDover, Delaware 19901

 Hemoglobin serves the important role of carrying oxygen and carbon dioxide through your blood.
 If your hemoglobin is too low, you may not be able to supply the cells in your body with the oxygen they need to survive.

 You may need this blood test as part of routine blood testing.
 You may also need to have your hemoglobin checked if you have anemia or symptoms of anemia.
 Anemia can be caused by blood loss, decreased production of red blood cells, or increased destruction of red blood cells.
-Your doctor can use your hemoglobin test to help find the cause of your anemia.
+Your healthcare provider can use your hemoglobin test to help find the cause of your anemia.
 These are other reasons you may need this test:

 To diagnose a disease that causes anemia